J. Jill Robinson: Making of a writer

 J. Jill Robinson was born in Langley, British Columbia in 1955, but she also had family ties to Alberta.
 Her mother grew up in Calgary while her father, a doctor, was from Banff.
-Robinson's growing up years were tumultuous.
-Pregnant at 16 and a high-school dropout, she hitch-hiked east to Radium Hot Springs, BC where she lived for a time with an abusive man.
-In 1979, she moved to Calgary and worked in bars while earning a Bachelor of Arts degree in drama and English literature as well as a Master's degree in 19th century American literature at the University of Calgary.
+In 1979, she moved to Calgary where she earned a Bachelor of Arts degree in drama and English literature as well as a Master's degree in 19th century American literature at the University of Calgary.
 Her Master's thesis was entitled, The circumferential vision: love and death in the poetry of Emily Dickinson.

-In 1985, Robinson quit drinking, altering the course of her life and in 1987, while attending the Banff Centre for the Arts where she encountered writers from across the country, she knew without doubt that she wanted to be a writer herself.
+In 1987, while attending the Banff Centre for the Arts, where she encountered writers from across the country, Robinson realized that she wanted to be a writer herself.
 From 1988 to 1991, she studied creative writing at the University of Alaska Fairbanks, with among others, Frank Soos and Peggy Shumaker, earning a Master of Fine Arts degree.
 "I was the only Canadian in a graduate program with just 12 students in it...and it was great," she told a reporter in 2004.
-She added that the program provided her with "a toolbox of techniques for writing and skills" while giving her a chance to read a wide variety of American writers.
+She added that the program provided her with "a toolbox of skills and techniques" while giving her a chance to read a wide variety of American writers.